MoneySpace-net/money-space-for-Woocommerce/docs/TROUBLESHOOTING.md

 ### For Developers
 1. Enable debug mode and check console logs
 2. Review this troubleshooting guide
-3. Check the main `DEBUG-GUIDE.md` for technical details
+3. Check the main `DEBUG.md` for comprehensive technical details

 ### For Users
 1. Contact website administrator